If this is the first time you have sold a property or you haven't moved in some time, below is a guide to the key stages in the selling process.

 Astley & Co will visit your home to assess its value, discuss marketing strategy, fees and terms of business.

-Before starting your property search speak to a mortgage advisor, we would recommend, Steve, our in house advisor, to confirm what your budget is.
+Before starting your property search speak to a mortgage advisor, we would recommend, Martyn, our in house advisor, to confirm what your budget is.
 He will assess your financial circumstances and commitments and suggest the most suitable mortgage options.
 You can then obtain a mortgage agreement in principle and start your property search.

 Going on the Market